 The on-line survey results will inform the clinicians and researchers attending this workshop.
 This is an important opportunity for Registry members to participate in the research and is vital to the success of this discussion.

-The Workshop will be held virtually on September 13, 2021 from 9 a.m. to 5 p.m.
+The Workshop was held virtually on September 13, 2021 from 9 a.m. to 5 p.m.
 CST.
-This full day meeting will be co-chaired by Dr. Shannon Boye and Professor José-Alain Sahel, leaders in the USH1B field.
+This full day meeting was co-chaired by Dr. Shannon Boye and Professor José-Alain Sahel, leaders in the USH1B field.

 If you have any questions about the workshop, please email email@example.com .